 If You are a Skilled user–You pick it up and it’s like a Light bulb Goes on and You smile.

 The point is closer to the Center line of the blade–like a Bushcrafter.

 The Curve of the Edge to the Point is like a Drop Point Hunter.

 The slightly Hump Top Spine adds mass for powering through Batoning with ease.

-From what we have sen on My forum--About 80% of Folks that have tried them find the Canadian Special to be that "One Knife".
+From what we have seen on My forum–About 80% of Folks that have tried them find the Canadian Special to be that “One Knife”.

 Overall, the Bark River Canadian Special has an excellent task and is suited to a very wide range of tasks, much more than other comparable knives.
 The humped spine of the blade serves to add to the ease of use of the knife, and also adds more blade to assist in cutting tasks.
 Of all the Bark River knives, the Canadian Special is perhaps the most outstanding and a highly recommended knife, one that most newbies to Bark River end up getting.
 Most never regret their purchase!

-- Effective all round design, handles camping tasks well
+- Good size at 4″ Effective all round design, handles camping tasks well

 - Has enough Belly than other bushcraft knives (good for cutting meat)